OctopusDeploy/blog/blog/2023-11/reprioritize-task-queue/index.md

 1. Select the burger menu on the right of the selected task.
 1. Click **Move to top**.

 The task will then move to the top of the queue and will run next after the task that's running.
-This won't affect a task that's already running.
+This won't affect a task that's already in progress.
 This only changes the order of tasks not yet started.

 ## Moving a queued task to the top from the Tasks page for a particular release